2501Leet1337/AlIREZASHOP/README.md

 # AlIREZASHOP
-This is an e-commerce project developed using Oscar framework for Django, It provides a customizable and scalable solution for building modern online stores.
+This is an e-commerce project developed using Oscar framework for Django, this e-commerce web app  consists of many features

 ![Screenshot 2024-12-15 231649](https://github.com/user-attachments/assets/e0b148ef-9b29-480f-812f-ad1820a4a823)